A full summary of life for this 12 month old. Find out what daily life was like and find a 12 month old sample schedule to follow.

 McKenna’s attempts at talking have greatly increased this week.
 She jabbers and babbles “sentences” to you and looks at you waiting for a response.
 I am excited to see what words come out over the next month.

 McKenna’s doctor appointment went well.
 She is healthy and right on track with everything.
-She is such the little show-off and loves to make people laugh, including her doctor.
+She is such a little show-off and loves to make people laugh, including her doctor.

 I have plans to change this a bit now that she can start meals at the same time as Brayden and Kaitlyn (since I am no longer nursing), but for this week, here it is: